apache/nuttx/configs/metro-m4/README.txt

     to halt the CPU.

     This is most likely a consequence of something happening in the NuttX boot-up sequence that interferes with JTAG operation.

-When I continue debugging in the future, I will put an infinite loop, branch-on-self at the code startup up (__start) so that I can attached the debugger and step through the initial configuration.
+    Future me:  This boot-up failure was do to bad clock initialization logic that caused infinite loops during clock configuration.
+Unlocking and erasing the FLASH is innocuous, but the JTAG will apparently not work if the clocks are not in a good state.

   2018-08-03:  Added a configuration option to run out of SRAM vs FLASH.
     This should be a safer way to do the initial board bring-up since it does not modify the FLASH image nor does it require unlocking the FLASH pages.

   2018-08-31:  I finally have a new Metro M4 and have been successfully
-    debugging from SRAM.
-Several errors in clock configuration logic have been corrected but it still hangs in the clock configuration.
+    debugging from SRAM (with FLASH unlocked and erased).
+Several errors in clock configuration logic have been corrected and it now gets through clock configuration okay.
+It now hangs in the low-level USART initialzation.

 Unlocking FLASH
 ===============